pudly/schmopera-hugo/content/articles/talking-with-singers-cristina-pasaroiu.md

 lastmod = "2018-06-02T18:29:00-04:00"
 preamble = "Romanian soprano [Cristina Pasaroiu](/scene/people/cristina-pasaroiu/) fills her calendar with delicious soprano roles like Adriana Lecouvreur, Violetta (*La traviata*), Magda (*La rondine*), and Mimì (*La bohème*), and this season she made role debuts as Liù in *Turandot* at the Deutsche Oper Berlin, and just last month  as Manon at the Korean National Opera in Seoul.
-This summer, she'll bring another signature role to the Bregenz Festival, as Micaëla in [*Carmen*](https://bregenzerfestspiele.com/en/programme/carmen-0). \n\nIt was a treat to talk with Pasaroiu about bel canto, Massenet's Manon, and her simple bit of career wisdom." publishDate = "2018-06-01T21:45:00-04:00" short_description = "\"Everything is relative.
-You have just to be true with yourself, to know where your limits and qualities are and try to be always sincere.\"" slug = "talking-with-singers-cristina-pasaroiu" title = "Talking with singers: Cristina Pasaroiu"
+This summer, she'll bring another signature role to the Bregenz Festival, as Micaëla in [*Carmen*](https://bregenzerfestspiele.com/en/programme/carmen-0). \n\nIt was a treat to talk with Pasaroiu about bel canto, Massenet's Manon, and her simple bit of career wisdom." publishDate = "2018-06-01T21:45:00-04:00" short_description = "&quot;Everything is relative.
+You have just to be true with yourself, to know where your limits and qualities are and try to be always sincere.&quot;" slug = "talking-with-singers-cristina-pasaroiu" title = "Talking with singers: Cristina Pasaroiu"
 +++